coryhouse/a11y/README.md

   - Anything a mouse can do, a keyboard user needs to be able to do.
   - Figma tools like [Stark](https://www.figma.com/community/plugin/732603254453395948/Stark) and [A11y Annotation Kit](https://www.figma.com/community/file/953682768192596304) allow designers to convey a11y info.
   - Visual treatments should have sufficient contrast and not rely upon color alone.
 Use [WCAG contrast checker](https://webaim.org/resources/contrastchecker/)
-- Semantic HTML is the foundation.
+- Semantic HTML is the foundation. [div or span is a last resort](https://twitter.com/housecor/status/1434168409072324610).
 Use the tag that's designed for the job.
 Avoid creating custom components when a native one exists.
+- Role is a last resort.
+Again, prefer a specific tag first. `button` has role="button". `header` (when not nested) has role="banner"
 - Be deliberate and careful with motion.
 Check [prefers-reduced-motion](https://tatianamac.com/posts/prefers-reduced-motion/?ck_subscriber_id=1319725958) and minimize motion if set.
 - Consider HTML order.
 Remember that screen readers read top down.
 So avoid putting extraneous things before the main content (sharing, tags, ads, etc)
 - For toggles, make it clear whether it's selected.
 And what will happen if it's clicked.
 For example prefer "Currently muted, click to unmute" over "muted".